View this document as: a single page | multiple pages.

 Encrypted Assertion

-All encryption of assertions SHALL use approved cryptography applied to the federation technology in use.
-For example, a SAML assertion can be encrypted using XML-Encryption, or an OpenID Connect ID Token can be encrypted using JSON Web Encryption (JWE).
-When used with back-channel presentation, an assertion can also be encrypted with a mutually-authenticated TLS connection, so long as there are no intermediaries between the IdP and RP that interrupt the TLS channel.
+When used with back-channel presentation, an assertion can also be encrypted in transit with a mutually authenticated TLS connection if there are no intermediaries between the IdP and RP that interrupt the TLS channel.

 Audience Restriction

-Assertions SHALL use audience restriction techniques to allow an RP to recognize whether or not it is the intended target of an issued assertion.
-All RPs SHALL check that the audience of an assertion contains an identifier for their RP to prevent the injection and replay of an assertion generated for one RP at another RP.
+Assertions SHALL use audience restriction techniques to allow an RP to recognize whether it is the intended target of an issued assertion.
+All RPs SHALL check that the audience of an assertion contains an identifier for their RP to prevent the assertion injection and replay of an assertion generated for one RP at another RP.

-In order to limit the places that an assertion could successfully be replayed by an attacker, IdPs SHOULD issue assertions designated for only a single audience.
+In order to limit the places that an assertion could successfully be replayed by an attacker, IdPs SHOULD issue assertions that are designated for only a single audience.
 Restriction to a single audience is required at FAL2 and above.

 Bearer Assertions